fortrabbit/blog/bounced-payment.md

 ---
 author: fl
 created: 2016-01-28
-title:      "That bounced payment"
+title: 'That bounced payment'
-excerpt:    "Insights on how we deal with bounced payments"
+excerpt: 'Insights on how we deal with bounced payments'
 lead: "Things will go wrong — they say.
 That other day I had to deal with this complicated support ticket.
 I'd like to share the conversation and some thoughts on billing & accounting for startups here with you."
 figure:
   src: payment-poster.jpg
 tag:
   - chronicles
 ---

 Filed under: daily operations, book-keeping, best practices in worst scenarios, privacy over convenience, disaster communication, company culture, late paying customer, drama … Disclaimer: Mails slightly edited.